Bashir Salihi Magashi

-Bashir Salihi Magashi CFR CON (born 1 October 1949) is a retired Nigerian army major general and current Defence Minister of Nigeria.
-He was appointed Governor of Sokoto State from August 1990 to January 1992 during the military regime of General Ibrahim Babangida.
-He was appointed Nigeria's Minister of Defence by President Muhammadu Buhari on 21 August 2019.
+Bashir Salihi Magashi CFR CON (born 1 October 1949) is a retired Nigerian Army major general who served as the defence minister of Nigeria from 2019 to 2023.
+He served as governor of Sokoto State from August 1990 to January 1992 during the military regime of General Ibrahim Babangida, and as commandant of the Nigerian Defence Academy from 1998 to 1999.